 If I am admitted to the MScA program, can I defer my acceptance?

-An application to the MScA program should be submitted for the quarter/year in which you intend to enroll.
+An application to the MScA Online program should be submitted for the quarter/year in which you intend to enroll.
 Deferrals are handled on a case-by-case basis at the discretion of the MSCA administration, and are rarely granted.
 If granted a deferral, you can only defer once.

-What is the difference between a Master of Science in Analytics (MScA) degree and a Data Analytics for Business Professionals Certificate (DABP)?
+What is the difference between a Master of Science in Analytics (MScA) degree and a Data Analytics for Business Professionals Certificate?

 MScA is for business professionals who aim to become analytics professionals with advanced data analysis and modeling skills.
 Graduates of this program are employed for such roles as data scientist, data analyst, business analytics professional, or manager of analytics teams.
 The Data Analytics for Business Professionals (DABP) certificate program is for business professionals who would like to support their decision making with insights derived from data by using relatively simple data manipulation and analysis tools.
 That is, DABP sharpens decision making skills of business professionals in their own field; marketing managers with DABP certificate, for instance, make marketing related decisions on the basis of facts derived from data, rather than managerial intuition alone.

 I have additional questions and need help.
 With whom can I speak?